American Flyer: A. C. Gilbert Company, 1938–1966

-In 1946 Lionel also debuted its post war trains.
+In 1946 Lionel also debuted its postwar trains.
 They too featured smoking but also its ingeniously designed (also solenoid based) and realistic knuckle coupler.
 With the improved coupler, it also introduced its very realistic sintered metal trucks.
-In 1952, a few premium sets featured the A.F. version of the knuckle coupler and sintered truck.
+In 1952, a few premium sets featured the American Flyer version of the knuckle coupler and sintered truck.
 By the next year, the 'link & pin' coupler and stamped steel trucks had been discontinued.
 Gilbert offered conversion kits so that the new couplers could be mounted on the old trucks.

 Although popular, American Flyer was always the second-ranked brand to Lionel in terms of market share at the high end of the market.
 With Louis Marx and Company dominating the low end and a handful of other brands relegated to entry level of the market, Lionel and American Flyer shared premium status.
 A rivalry emerged between both companies' fans that continues today.

 Gilbert also renewed offering its HO trains shortly after the War, but aside from changing to DC motors and making the cars lighter by using plastic, the products were not updated to conform with the increasingly popular NMRA (National Model Railroad Association) coupler and track standards until 1951.
-Despite its relatively long experience with HO Gilbert's share of that market steadily waned.
+Despite its relatively long experience with HO, Gilbert's share of that market steadily waned.

 Cultural and technical changes, and competing interests (television, the space race, slot cars, etc.), soon relegated indoor larger-than-HO trains to an out-of-date perception.
 Additionally, the increased prevalence of discount stores ravaged the toy train companies' traditional distribution network (i.e. mom-and-pop hobby shops, and hardware and department stores).
 The discount stores demanded train sets at wholesale prices so low that the profit margins of the traditional manufacturers became unsustainable.
 Additionally, they did not offer the personal attention and repair services of traditional hobby shops.
 By trying to accommodate the demands of the retail discounters, Gilbert and other toy train manufacturers cheapened their lines.
 Their "Pikemaster" line exemplified the corruption of the products.
 This accelerated their downward economic spiral.
-Longtime train collectors and hobbyists were offended at this newer production, dismissing the new products as "cheap junk", an accurate description.
+Longtime train collectors and hobbyists were offended at this newer production, dismissing the new products as "cheap junk".

 These problems were compounded by the death of its founder, A.C.
-Gilbert in 1961.
+Gilbert, in 1961.
 With the popularity of toy trains and construction toys declining, and without another successful product line to buoy the company's finances, Gilbert found itself in serious financial trouble.
 Finally, a majority of the company was sold by the family to a holding company, the Wrather Group, in 1962 with A.C.
 Gilbert, Jr., acting as CEO.
 Within a few months, though, A.C.
-Jr., died.
+Jr. died.
 The company continued to manufacture trains of limited appeal due to the diminished quality.